 You don’t have to look far to find horror stories of home builds gone wrong.
 Despite efforts to clean up the industry and clamp down on cowboy operators, consumers are still largely on their own when things go off-beam.

-We compared 6 building guarantees: Halo, Homefirst, Master Build Premium, Master Build Standard, Signature Homes and Stamford.
+We compared 5 building guarantees: Halo, Master Build Premium, Master Build Standard, Signature Homes and Stamford.

 Master Build guarantees, the longest standing in the market, are an option if you build with a Registered Master Builder.
-A planned relaunch of the products this year will see all work automatically covered by the guarantees, unless the buyer opts out.
+A planned relaunch of the products in 2018 will see all work automatically covered by the guarantees, unless the buyer opts out.

 The Halo guarantee, run by the New Zealand Certified Builders Association, already provides this type of automatic cover for work done by its members.
 Similarly, Signature Homes’ guarantee comes with any home built by its franchises.

-Homefirst, offered by Builtin Insurance, and Stamford guarantees don’t specify who you must choose for the work, although they vet the builder and their business.
+Stamford’s guarantee doesn’t specify who you must choose for the work, although it vets the builder and their business.

 With the exception of Signature Homes, you’ll pay a premium, on top of the cost of the build, to secure cover.
 However, it’s your builder who completes the application.
 Because of this, wait until you’ve seen official confirmation from a guarantee provider before paying the building deposit.